PrincipiaCodeArts/algo-lab/README.md

   of random numbers with different seeds.
 - All the complex combinations of random elements generated for algorithmic experiments are generated from RNGs.
+- Typical random outputs: float [0, 1), int[0, m), permutation, sample (subset of k elements drawn from n elements, with or without), ordered integer/real samples, resevoir samples, random combinatorial objects (created from random sample).
+- Nonuniform random variables are also important for experimenting purposes.
+They are described by probability distributions.

 # References
 1. McGeoch CC.
 A Guide to Experimental Algorithmics.
 Cambridge University Press; 2012.